CrisMll/PracticeExercises/README.md

 ## Note:

-This repository is a personal organizational tool and not intended as a comprehensive guide or tutorial for others.
+This repository is a personal organizational tool and not intended as a guide or tutorial for others.
 However, if you come across any errors or have suggestions for improvement, feel free to contact me.
 Your feedback is greatly appreciated! 😊

 <hr>